audrasmi/RFFLSCAD/beziers.scad.md

-path        | Array of points of a bezier path, to extrude along. pathsteps   | number of steps to divide each path segment into. bezsteps    | number of steps to divide each bezier segment into.
+path        | Array of points of a bezier path, to extrude along. pathsteps   | number of steps to divide each path segment into. bezsteps    | number of steps to divide each bezier segment into. bezN        | The number of points in each extruded bezier segment.
+Default=3 (cubic bezier) pathN       | The number of points in each path bezier segment.
+Default=3 (cubic bezier)

 Example: